mediquo/docs-sdk/docs/sdk/android/medicalhistory.md

 ```

 ## Open Medical history with all sections
-You need to provide a valid context to openMedicalHistory method
+You need to provide a valid context to openMedicalHistory method.

 ```kotlin
 ...